-Bajus’ work has exhibited in numerous one – person, and groups exhibitions, nationally and internationally, and is in the collection of many museums, art galleries worldwide including the Slovak NationalGallery, Bratislava; The City Gallery of Bratislava – Mirbach Palace, Bratislava; Trencin Art Gallery of M.A.B., Trencin, all in Slovakia; as well as the Burchfield Penney Art Center, Buffalo; the Gregg Museum of Art and Design in Raleigh, North Carolina; The Racine Art Museum in Racine, Wisconsin; Szombathely Art Museum in Szombathely, Hungary; and The Moravian Art & Craft Museum in Brno, Czech Republic.
-His artwork is also included in private collections in Europe, North America, Japan, and China.
+Bajus’ work has been exhibited in numerous solo, and groups exhibitions, nationally and internationally, and is in the collection of museums and galleries worldwide including the Slovak National Gallery, Bratislava; The City Gallery of Bratislava – Mirbach Palace, Bratislava; all in Slovakia; as well as the Burchfield Penney Art Center, Buffalo; the Gregg Museum of Art and Design in Raleigh, North Carolina; The Racine Art Museum in Racine, Wisconsin; Szombathely Art Museum in Szombathely, Hungary; and The Moravian Art & Craft Museum in Brno, Czech Republic.

 Jozef Bajus began his installation at Buffalo Arts Studio by searching Tri-Main Center , 600,000 sq ft of widely diverse businesses and organizations.
 He was seeking materials, the by products of manufacturing and other processes, the remains that tenants throw away.
 Jozef asked me to help investigate possible resources for his show, by visiting tenants, loading docks and dumpsters, seeing the potential for creating his work in the things that no one wanted.
 I listened as he explained his vision to dubious tenants and I began to “see” the value in rubber strips, used turpentine cans, metal bands and strips of Styrofoam.
 But I wasn’t prepared for the power that resulted in the finished installation.
 The collection of materials represented the beauty in discarded materials, and how much we throw away.